 New Brighton: 1750 New Brighton Dr. SE

-Confederation Park: 2807 10 St. NW (north side of park immediately west of Rosemont Community Centre)
+Confederation Park: 2807 10 St. NW (north side of the park, immediately west of Rosemont Community Centre)

 Hidden Valley: 10504 Hidden Valley Dr. NW